langautier/family-archives-cms/README.md

 ## Transcribe scanned documents into text

-Use Word to view the document and transcribe the text while benefiting from Word's spell checker
+Use Word to view the document and transcribe the text with the dual display managed by Word and also benefiting from Word's spell checker.

+You will not have to manage the HTML code either, Word will do it for you by transforming your layout into HTML instructions

 ![Image carte](https://github.com/langautier/family-archives-cms/blob/master/Creation%20Fichier%20HTM.png)